Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - His occupation is farming.
 - Possession, Control
     - The German **occupation of** France.
-    - When the scientists came to the region, they found out a little evidence of human occupation.
+    - When the scientists came to the region, they found little evidence of human occupation.

+## Opt

+- To choose
+    - Fewer students are **opting for** math classes.
+    - We finally opted for wood finish.

 ## Oversee